joellord/handson-tekton/README.md

 ```

 ## Multiple steps to Task
 Your tasks can have more than one step.
-In this next example you will change this task to use two steps.
-The first one will write to a file and the second one will output the content of that file.
+In this next example, you will change this Task to use two steps.
+The first one will write to a file, and the second one will output the content of that file.
 The steps will run in the order in which they are defined in the `steps` array.

 First, start by adding a new step called `write-hello`.
 In here, you will use the same UBI base image.
 Instead of using a single command, you can also write a script.
 You can do this with a `script` parameter, followed by a | and the actual script to run.
 In this script, start by echoing "Preparing greeting", then echo the "Hello $(params.person)" that you had in the previous example into the ~/hello.txt file.
 Finally, add a little pause with the sleep command and echo "Done".

 For the second step, you can create a new step called `read-hello`.
-This second step will run in its own container but will share the /tekton folder from the previous step.
-In the first step, you created a file in the "~" folder which maps to "/tekton/home".
-For this second step, you can use an image `node:14` and the file you created in the first step will be accessible.
+This second step will run in its container but share the /tekton folder from the previous step.
+In the first step, you created a file in the "~" folder, which maps to "/tekton/home".
+For this second step, you can use an image `node:14,` and the file you created in the first step will be accessible.
 You can also run a NodeJS script as long as you specify the executable in the #! line of your script.
 In this case, you can write a script that will output the content of the ~/hello.txt file.

 ```yaml
 apiVersion: tekton.dev/v1beta1